Lebanese Civil War: Lebanese independence

 World War II and the 1940s brought great change to Lebanon and the Middle East.
 Lebanon was promised independence, which was achieved on 22 November 1943.
 Free French troops, who had invaded Lebanon in 1941 to rid Beirut of the Vichy French forces, left Lebanon in 1946.
-The Maronites assumed power over Lebanon and economy.
+The Maronites assumed power over Lebanon and its economy.
 A parliament was created in which both Muslims and Christians each had a set quota of seats.
 Accordingly, the President was to be a Maronite, the Prime Minister a Sunni Muslim and the Speaker of Parliament a Shia Muslim.

 In 1947, the United Nations Partition Plan for Palestine led to civil war in Palestine, the end of Mandatory Palestine, and the Israeli Declaration of Independence on 14 May 1948.
 The ongoing civil war was transformed into a state conflict between Israel and the Arab states in the 1948 Arab–Israeli War.
 This led to Palestinian refugees crossing the border into Lebanon.

 U.S. Marine sits in a foxhole outside Beirut during the 1958 Lebanon crisis.

 In July 1958, Lebanon was threatened by a civil war between Maronite Christians and Muslims.
 President Camille Chamoun had attempted to break the stranglehold on Lebanese politics exercised by traditional political families in Lebanon.
 These families maintained their electoral appeal by cultivating strong client–patron relations with their local communities.
 Although he succeeded in sponsoring alternative political candidates to enter the elections in 1957, causing the traditional families to lose their positions, these families then embarked upon a war with Chamoun, referred to as the War of the Pashas.

 In 1956, tensions with Egypt escalated when the non-aligned President, Camille Chamoun, did not break off diplomatic relations with the Western powers that attacked Egypt during the Suez Crisis, angering Egyptian President Gamal Abdel Nasser.
 This was during the Cold War and Chamoun has often been called pro-Western, though he had signed several trade deals with the Soviet Union (see Gendzier).
 Nasser had attacked Chamoun because of his suspected support for the U.S. led Baghdad Pact.
 Nasser felt that the pro-western Baghdad Pact posed a threat to Arab nationalism.

 President Chamoun looked to regional pacts to ensure protection from foreign armies: Lebanon historically had a small cosmetic army that was never effective in defending Lebanon's territorial integrity, and this is why in later years the PLO guerrilla factions had found it easy to enter Lebanon and set up bases, as well as take over army barracks on the border with Israel as early as 1968.
 Early skirmishes saw the army lose control over its barracks to the PLO and lose many soldiers.
 Even prior to this, president Chamoun was aware of the country's vulnerability to outside forces.